 This course will appeal to someone who is interested in another culture and way of life and who enjoys languages and communicating.
-At least a grade B at GCSE, in the chosen language, is recommended and you should feel confident at this level in listening, reading, writing and speaking.
+At least a grade 6, but preferably a grade 7 at GCSE, in the chosen language, is recommended and you should feel confident at this level in listening, reading, writing and speaking.
 A secure understanding of grammar is essential for translation skills.